Ellen, "Can we dip down to New Orleans? Have some good food, screw around in the French Quarter?"

 Katya mentals Katja, "Going to be a while.
 I have new code already written, but they will want to test it.
 I will be out when it is done."

-There's a board room with a half dozen engineers, Serge and Mark are the lead dogs.
+There's a board room with a half dozen engineers, Serge and Morris are the lead dogs.

 Katya, "Maybe five minute."